BeroBrine/obsidian/Main Notes/7th Sem/DIP - 2711/Image Enhancement In The Spatial Domain & Frequency Domain/Basic Grey Level Transformation.md

 	- The log transform make the lower magnitude but important frequency components visible.

 **3. Gamma Transformations**
-- This is a versatile non linear used for constrant manipulation and display correction.
+- This is a versatile non linear used for contrast manipulation and display correction.
 	- The purpose is to selectively expand or compress intensity ranges.
 	- Formula being $$ s = c.r^\gamma$$
 	where c is a constant and gamma is the exponent.